Contents

 It is essential that your floor is suitably insulated for your UFH to have an effective and efficient output and the higher the quality of the insulation, the greater the impact on the overall running costs.
 Indeed, quality insulation is a big contributing factor to the increased initial costs of UFH installations, but it’s worth it in the long run.

-Warm water or electric UFH?
+Warm water or electric underfloor heating?

 Good question.

 Well, electric underfloor heating is generally believed to be slightly quicker, and therefore normally cheaper, to install than the warm water alternative, but both can be used to heat your entire house or just individual rooms – for example only the ground floor or perhaps just in the bathroom to take that often unwelcome chill off the tiles.
+That said, underfloor heating for bathrooms is one of the very most popular vices when UFH is being used as a home heating solution in an individual room.

 If you are undertaking a retrofit installation it is perhaps best to use an electric system because they tend to be thinner and more manageable than warm water systems.
 In fact, for this very reason, electric or ‘dry’ systems are normally the primary options for renovators looking to install UFH.